ENGADGET iOS + ANDROID APPS

 RESULTS: ANDROID

-Whenever we release an iOS version, our readers always cry foul because Engadget has allegedly had a bias in favor of a particular fruit company.
+Whenever we release an iOS version, our readers always cry foul because Engadget has allegedly been biased in favor of a particular fruit company.
 Why not Android first?
-Truthfully, our resources were spread thin and iOS, at the time, was a more manageable platform for us.
+Truthfully, our resources were spread thin, and iOS was, at the time, a more manageable platform for us.
 I found on my team the right Android developer who agreed we should not do an iOS port.
 We would develop an original solution from scratch.

 The Android app shipped with many of the same features as the iOS version of the Engadget app.